Nitrokey/nitrokey-pro-firmware/README.md

 ## STM32flash and DFU Mode

-Please note, that this approach only works for older Nitrokey Pro device, not Nitrokey Pro 2.
+Please note, that this approach only works for older Nitrokey Pro device, not Nitrokey Pro 2 (all devices purchased before 04/04/2018).

-### Requirements
+### DFU Requirements

 * Download the .hex file you want to flash e.g. look at the [releases section](https://github.com/Nitrokey/nitrokey-pro-firmware/releases) or build it yourself (see above).
 * You may use [STM32 Flash Loader Demonstrator](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/flasher-stm32.html) (Windows only) or the open source command line tool [stm32flash](http://stm32flash.sourceforge.net). *Note: the terminal commands below are based on the command line tool.*